 Rate and base: The tax is the sum of two rates: (a) 5% of 94% of gross rental receipts from transient guests, plus (b) 1% of 94% of gross rental receipts from such guests.
 (The additional 1% is earmarked for the Build Illinois Fund.)
-Receipts from permanent residents of a lodging place are exempt.
+Receipts from permanent residents of a lodging place are exempt, as are receipts received by a religious entity that rents rooms in furtherance of a religious purpose.